d3x0r/STFRPhysics/FirstPrinciples.md

 Accelerations can happen either because of a transfer of distance to turn (throwing a ball into a water-sheel that can catch the ball's momentum and turn it into angular velocity), or turn to distance,

-Photons transmit turns(an acceleration of torque) between principal entities.
+Photons transmit turns(an acceleration of torque) between principle entities.
 It goes from an angular speed, to a linear transmission, and results in an acceleration of turns when interacting at a targer.

 Gravity (photons) transmit distance; the source is linear(1/m?), becomes a turn(wave) and becomes a linear acceleartion.